kamyabazizi/image-compression-algorithm/SVD/README.md

  # Singular Value Decomposition

-Singular value decomposition (SVD) is a matrix factorization method that generalizes the eigendecomposition of a square matrix (n x n) to any matrix (n x m) (source).
+ In linear algebra, the Singular Value Decomposition (SVD) of a matrix is a factorization of that matrix into three matrices.

  # Visual Results
  12 images compressed from an MRI image with SVD.